How to be Successful with Bundled Payments with Dr. Kevin Bozic

 The importance of patient-reported outcomes in bundled payment systems

 Referred to as the holy grail of quality metrics, PROs are a key component of the value equation.
 Patients care most about their pain and function, so these outcomes MUST be measured.
 Bozic says a corollary scenario to orthopedic surgeons not collecting PROs as a step in their patient-care process is like a cardiologist treating hypertension without taking a patient’s blood pressure.
 Crazy, right?

 The idea of PROs is simple.
 Ask the patient how they feel, both pre and post-op at specific intervals (usually three months and one year after the procedure).
 The data collected from PRO surveys can be quantified to reach an actual measurement using scientifically validated tools.
 These measurements will tell you if a patient actually improved, both functionally and mentally, as a result of the procedure.

-Adding another layer, consumers WANT to access PRO data, and they’re getting it from sites like Yelp and Healthgrades.
+Adding another layer, consumers WANT to access PRO data, and they’re getting it from sites like Yelp.
 Bozic argues this information should be A) transparent, and B) coming from the doctor themselves.
 “When a place like this is transparent, it’s where patients want to go.”

 PROs can help with shared-decision making too.
 “When the patients know their role in a procedure (if they need to participate in a weight-loss program or stop smoking), as well as knowing what typical outcomes are for that procedure, the patient will have realistic expectations, which translates into better outcomes.”